The pharmacist is a professional specialist in the science of drugs who possesses comprehensive knowledge of all

 The pharm.d. program requires a minimum of two years pre-professional study plus three to four years of professional study and includes training in different settings of pharmacy.
 A pharm.d. is necessary for administrative work, research and college teaching.

-There are currently eight pharmacy schools in California.
+There are currently eleven pharmacy schools in California.
 Any student may enter the program with or without a baccalaureate degree provided they have completed the minimum units of course work required at an undergraduate institution before beginning the pharmacy program.